 Council manages regional fox baiting program to ensure the recovery and protection of native animals in the long-term by depleting fox numbers over a wide area.
 Activities include coordination between councils to carry out monitoring, baiting, scientific surveys of native animals and community notification.

 - If you see a fox or a fox den, email Northern Beaches Council and let them know.
 Or call Council on phone 02 9970 1111.

 - Never feed foxes or leave food scraps or pet food outside

 - Become familiar with the native animals under threat by foxes and let Council know if you sight them

 - Join a volunteer bushcare group and help protect the habitat of our native animals.
-Contact Pittwater Council's Bushcare Officer to find out
+Contact Northern Beaches Council’s Bushcare Officer to find out more.

 What the law says about foxes